 Are you eligible?

-You may be eligible if you have a minimum of five years as a secure tenant with the NIHE, a housing association, or another qualifying body - periods totalling five years with any of the above count towards eligibility; and you live in accommodation which is not:
+You may be eligible if you have been a secure tenant with the Housing Executive, a housing association or another qualifying body for at least five years.

-- a dwelling which is part of a group housing scheme
+- a property which is part of a group housing scheme

-- a single storey or ground floor dwelling (other than a flat) with no more than two bedrooms
+- a single storey or ground floor property ,other than a flat, with no more than two bedrooms

-Some tenants who have not had a tenancy for the full five years may still be able to buy their home - for example, if your partner or parent was previously the tenant.
+If your social housing tenancy hasn't run for five full years, you might still be able to buy your home if your partner or parent was previously the tenant.

-- NIHE or the housing association has taken or plans to take legal possession of the property
+- the Housing Executive or housing association is taking or intends to take legal possession of the property

 - you are a squatter

-The amount of discount depends on how long you have been a tenant.
-A tenant with the minimum required five years, receives an initial discount of 20 per cent of the market value.
+The amount of discount depends on how long you're a tenant.
+A secure tenant with a minimum five years, receives 20 per cent discount of the market value.

-This increases by two per cent per year to a maximum of 60 per cent or £24,000 whichever is lower.
+The discount increases by two per cent for each additional tenancy year to a maximum of 60 per cent or £24,000 whichever is lower.

-If you wish to apply to buy your housing association home, you should contact your housing association for more information and an application pack:
+To apply to buy your housing association home, contact your housing association.

-Your home will then be assessed by an independent valuer.
-If you disagree with the price given for your home you can ask for a valuation by the Land & Property Services' District Valuer.
+An independent valuer will assess your home.
+If you disagree with the price they give your home, you can ask for a valuation by Land & Property Services.

 Buying your home

-You may need to arrange a mortgage to pay for the property and you will need a legal representative to help you draw up contracts.
+If you want a mortgage to pay for the property, you will need a solicitor to draw up contracts.

-If you want more information on the House Sales Scheme you should contact NIHE or your housing association:
+For more information on the House Sales Scheme, contact the Housing Executive or your housing association: